bappygolder/oTask/README.md

 [**Start Contributing >>**](https://bappy.typeform.com/to/rNtiON)

 ## Branching: Working on an Issue/Feature
-If you want to work on a issue or a feature that is great.
+If you want to work on an issue or a feature that is great.
 We are following the [forking workflow](https://guides.github.com/activities/forking/index.html) for oTask.
 Here are the steps.

 1. Create a fork (if you don't already have one)

 2. [Choose the issue](https://github.com/bappygolder/oTask/issues) you want to work on.
-3. Make sure you work on a feature branch
+3. Make sure you make a feature branch first

-    - All branches are named after the issue number prefixed with **OT**.
-For exampele: `OT1`, `OT5`, `OT32` etc.

-*Note:* The issue might not be named with **OT**.
+*Note:* All branches are named after the issue number prefixed with **OT**.
+For exampele: `OT1`, `OT5`, `OT32` etc. The issue might not be named with **OT**.
 Please make sure your issue branch is still named with **OT** like: **`OT1`**, **`OT5`**, **`OT32`** etc.

-4. We preffer only one person works on a feature at a time.
-So right before you start your working on an issue.
-Make sure you you make a simple comment letting everyone know you are working on this.
+4. We preffer only one person to work on a issue at a time.
+So right before you start working on an issue.
+Make sure you you make a simple comment on the (issue page on GitHub) letting everyone know you are working on this.

 5. Once everything is working perfectly within your **forked version** of the code send a final pull request to us.

-Don't forget to as if you need any help.
+Don't forget to ask if you need any help.
 Happy coading :+1:

 ## Opensource & No Copyright
 **oTask** is currently opensource and there is no copyright on it.
 Feel free to contribute, update and and use for your own needs.
 Let us know if you have any questions.
 If you make any improvements we would love to see it.
 Feel free to let us know with a pull requests.